teuton-software/asker/README.md

 To execute Dart, we use `darts` command, with an HAML/XML file as argument.
 For example:

-* `./darts input/en/starwars/jedi.haml` to run this example, or
+* `./darts file input/en/starwars/jedi.haml` to run this example, or
-* `ruby darts input/en/starwars/jedi.haml`, to run on Windows.
+* `ruby darts file input/en/starwars/jedi.haml`, to run on Windows.

 Then, program saves your output files into the `output` directory.